 In the second third, the black pepper from the beginning of the cigar has faded quite a bit, but is still a nice background note.
 About the halfway point of the cigar, the profile shifted totally and I started picking up a very distinct sweet floral note that really went well with the pepper along with dark chocolate.
 Still quite a bit of spice on the retrohale as well.
 The strength is pretty constant, a not overpowering medium plus or so.

 The final third seemed to combine all of the notes from the first and second thirds, just a nice combination of flavors that was quite nice.
 Still that black pepper in the background, still a bit of spice on the retrohale and still a nice sweetness with earth, leather, wood, floral, although not anywhere as strong as the second third and dark chocolate.

-- I have to say, I love the band on the Four Kicks, which looks like an old school logo and the gold and red really pop out.
+- I have to say, I love the band on the Four Kicks–which looks like an old school logo–as the gold and red really pop out.
 I also appreciate the fact that the bands (on all samples) were very easy to remove, a pet peeve of mine.